Hassan Kettani

-Ḥassan al-Kettani (حسن الكتاني; born 16 August 1972 in Salé) is a Muslim scholar and former political prisoner from Morocco.
+Mohamed Hassan Echerif El Kettani (حسن الكتاني; born 16 August 1972) is a Muslim scholar and former political prisoner from Morocco.
 Imprisoned for alleged connections to the 2003 Casablanca bombings, Kettani was pardoned by Mohammed VI eight years later after efforts by his lawyer and human rights groups, and the success of Islamists in Morocco's parliament.
 However many human rights groups have pointed at the fact that Shaykh Hasan was targeted due to the crackdown on Islamist scholars and activist, he was released in 2013 after years of torture and persecution.

 Personal life

+Mohamed Hassan Echerif El Kettani was born in 1972 in Salé.
+His father, Moulay Ali Kettani, was an electrical engineer that taught in Jeddah and Winnipeg, he co-founded the Universidad Islámica Averroes in Cordoba.
+His grandfather, Mohamed Montassir Kettani, was a professor in Saudi Arabia and an advisor to King Faisal, he founded the International Alliance of Ulama.

 The Kettani family has historically been a part of Morocco's religious establishment, serving as both academics and preachers for centuries.
-He is the great grandson of Muḥammad ibn Jaʿfar al-Kattānī.
-Kettani was as student of fellow Moroccan cleric Muhammad Abu Khubza, Abdullah al-Ghumari and Abd al-Aziz al-Ghumari, in addition to scholars outside Morocco including Saudi cleric Muhammad ibn al-Uthaymin, Algerian scholar of the Qur'an Abu Bakr al-Jazaeri and Albanian scholar of Hadith Abdul Qader Arnaoot.
-His family descends from the Islamic prophet Muhammad's grandson, Hasan ibn Ali.
+He is the great grandson of Muhammad ibn Ja'far al-Kattani.

+Hassan Kettani studied under fellow Moroccan cleric Muhammad Abu Khubza, Abdullah al-Ghumari and Abd al-Aziz al-Ghumari, in addition to scholars outside Morocco including Saudi cleric Muhammad ibn al-Uthaymin, Algerian scholar of the Qur'an Abu Bakr al-Jazaeri and Albanian scholar of Hadith Abdul Qader Arnaoot.